pmodernme/Composed/README.md

 **Make designing views in `layoutSubviews()` simpler with extensions to `CoreGraphics` structs such as `CGRect`, `CGSize`, and `CGPoint`.**

-Composed is in its early stages of development.
-Thanks for your interest!

 ## Features

 - [x] Create `CGRect` from `CGSize` by pinning to a `CGPoint`